OriolGraCar/InteractMaker/README.md

 - ATP-syntasa : Example of a big proteic complex with both symmetric and asymmetric parts.
 - Phosphate dehydratase: Example of a big symetric macro-complex with lots of hetatoms.
 - Virus capsides : This are enormous proteic macrocomplex made of multiple chains, that XXXXXX.
 Warning running this example may take a while do to its complexity.
+- Microtubule : As the microtubul is an open macro-complex the program would not be able to finish it so in this casv we need to specify the maximum amount of chains we want in the output with the option -m (e.g. -m 100).

 # Command line example (Tutorial)